orchidsoftware/platform/readme.md

 ## Official Documentation

-Documentation can be found at [Orchid website](http://orchid.software).
+Documentation can be found at [ORCHID website](http://orchid.software).

 You can watch [live](http://demo.orchid.software)